viadee/isolationForestXAIUtils/README.md

 findShortestPath(model_iso, iso_anomaly[5,])
 ```

-The results shows that Passenger 827 was classified as an anomaly because he did not survive and has more than 6.5 parents and siblings.
+The result shows that Passenger 827 was classified as an anomaly because he did not survive and has more than 6.5 parents and siblings.